The New Mexico Gaming Control Board was established by statute in 1997 and funded during the 1998 legislative session.

 The agency is tasked with the responsibility for regulating legalized gaming at New Mexico’s licensed racetracks, veteran and fraternal organizations.
 In addition, the agency is responsible for investigating and enforcing violations of the laws and regulations that prohibit illegal gambling activities in the state, and monitor New Mexico’s tribal gaming compacts through the appointment of a state gaming representative.

 The Gaming Control Board members are state officials who are appointed by the Governor with the advice and consent of the New Mexico State Senate.
-Current membership includes: Jeffrey S. Landers of Albuquerque, Chair; Commissioner Sal Maniaci of Albuquerque and Commissioner Paulette Becker of Albuquerque.
-The three full time board members are joined by one ex-officio member, designated by statute as the Chair of the State Racing Commission Robert M. Doughty and a Public Representative, Carl Londene.
+Current membership includes: Current membership includes: Jeffrey S. Landers, Jeremy Romero, Beverly Bourget and Jeremiah Ritchie.

 The Board’s licensing and certification process is rigorous, and designed to ensure that both the citizens of New Mexico as well as guests to our state can enjoy gaming in a fair and honest environment.
 During the licensing and certification process, the audit and law enforcement staff conduct thorough investigations of a business’ background, as well as that of all individuals associated with the business.
 The results of the investigation are then presented to the Gaming Control Board which considers the applicant’s suitability to conduct gaming operations in New Mexico.